EstenioFuzaro/ANITA/Base 3 – Experimental Data with AR Modeling and Synthetic Fouling Simulation/README.md

 5. **`Transfer_Learning_Trocadores.m`**
    Applies SVM classification and evaluates Transfer Learning performance via Joint Distribution Adaptation (JDA).

 All experimental data, model parameters, and extracted features are stored in `.mat` files to ensure reproducibility.
+The raw `.csv` files are also in the folders.